kPrince114/-frequent-anger-2765/README.md

 Online Banking System

-Users of this project are:-
+Users of this project are

 .
 Accountant
 .
 Customer
-# Roles of Accountant are:-
+# Roles of Accountant are

 .
 Login using his/her username and password
 .
 Adding new account for customer